 Anything left in the room being painted should be covered.
 Modern cover foils are cost-effective and readily available.
 You can easily cover all furniture with these foils.
 The floor can be reliably shielded using cardboard.
 If needed, flatten out old boxes, which you can often acquire from any supermarket—just inquire.
 Make sure to secure everything in place with adhesive tape.
 After taping, remember to use masking tape around windows, doors, and ceilings.
 You certainly wouldn't want your room to resemble a coloring book by a five-year-old.

 2. “Hole here, hole there”

-3. Not just the wrong type of colour
+3. Not just the wrong type of color

 4. Roller vs. brush

-On the other hand, the brush is more suitable for painting details around the tape or painting in the corners.
-However, you can also use it, if you put on the penetrations.
-But beware, even here you will have to choose from a large number of available brushes, either with artificial or natural bristles.
-In general, flat brushes are more suitable for large areas and thus act more like a roller.
+On the flip side, the brush is better suited for painting details near tape or working in corners.
+Additionally, you can use it for priming the surface.
+However, be cautious—you'll need to choose from a wide array of available brushes, whether they have artificial or natural bristles.
+In general, flat brushes work well for covering larger areas and can function similarly to a roller.

 5. Little patience

 Everyone is eager to complete the painting swiftly, but patience is key.
 This applies to applying the second coat as well.
 The simplest approach is to adhere to the instructions provided with the paint.
 However, if instructions are absent, waiting 24 hours between the first and second coat is a safe bet.
 The second coat of paint should be slightly thicker, but you can opt to dilute the color a bit if needed.